 We are partnering with the HEDS consortium, and because we are collecting this information in an “off” collection period (fall), we will not have results available until spring 2018.

 Who should I can contact if I have questions about the Sexual and Domestic Violence Campus Climate Survey?

-All questions, concerns, or suggestions about the survey and/or the survey process, may be directed to LaShun McGhee, compliance officer/Title IX coordinator, at lmcghee@Rockford.edu or 815-226-2842.
+All questions, concerns, or suggestions about the survey and/or the survey process, may be directed to the Office of Compliance and Title IX at TitleIXCoordinator@rockford.edu or 815-226-2842.